top 0

 Sun Fook Kee (新福記酒家)

-Celebrity-endorsed private kitchen Sun Fook Kee (新福記酒家) offers one of Hong Kong’s best Fujian experiences.
+Celebrity-endorsed private kitchen Sun Fook Kee offers one of Hong Kong’s best Fujian experiences.
 Not only does the establishment pride itself on being one of few Fujianese restaurants in the city, but its labour-intensive and traditional dishes are particularly noteworthy, too.
-Seasonal dishes are inspired by the availability of local produce, resulting in creations like deep-fried longans stuffed with minced shrimp & pork.
+Seasonal dishes are inspired by the availability of local produce, resulting in creations like stuffed fish maw with minced shrimp.

 Qi—House of Sichuan (呇)

-Qi—House of Sichuan (呇) is a one-Michelin-starred Sichuan restaurant that generously mixes in the “seven flavours of Sichuan”—spicy, aromatic, sweet, bitter, sour, peppery, and salty—into their acclaimed menu.
+Qi—House of Sichuan is a one-Michelin-starred Sichuan restaurant that generously mixes in the “seven flavours of Sichuan”—spicy, aromatic, sweet, bitter, sour, peppery, and salty—into the acclaimed menu.
 For those with a low spice tolerance, you probably want to steer clear of this entire style of cooking!
-Notable dishes from their á la carte menu include the wok-fried pork collar with balsamic vinegar ($200), spicy fried chilli crab ($680), and cumin lamb with roasted chilli ($260)—all of which are served with a healthy dose of mala spice.
+Notable dishes from the à la carte menu include the double-cooked pork belly, spicy soft-shell crab, and cumin lamb with roasted chilli—all of which are served with a healthy dose of mala spice.

 Mott 32

 Venture into the basement of the Standard Chartered Building and be dazzled by Mott 32, an award-winning restaurant that raises the standard when it comes to Chinese dining.
-Sophistication and elegance are the two words that immediately come to mind to describe an experience at Mott 32, and the signature 42-days applewood-smoked Peking duck ($750) and barbecued Pluma Ibérico pork ($325) are delicious proof.
+Sophistication and elegance are the two words that immediately come to mind to describe an experience at Mott 32, and the signature 42-days applewood-smoked Peking duck and barbecue Ibérico pork with yellow mountain honey are delicious proof.

 Led by the highly respected executive chef Lee Man-sing, Mott 32 believes that quality ingredients and expert preparation go a long way to create traditional Cantonese dishes executed with Western cooking techniques.